ninabarzh/ipa/content/en/docs/guides/emergency-reset.md

 * Chrome/Firefox: `Ctrl + Shift + N` (or `Cmd + Shift + N` on Mac)
 * Safari: Tap Tabs → Private

-Private mode won’t save your history, cookies, or site data—but doesn’t hide your activity from Wi-Fi or router logs.
+Private mode won’t save your history, cookies, or site data, but doesn’t hide your activity from Wi-Fi or router logs.

 2. Use a privacy-focused browser